lmagni/Moonlighting/README.md

 The scrips uploaded here need paths to databases.
 You should edit the relative lines (usually at the beginning of the code) according to where you download the corresponding database.
 ### Databases
 Some of the datasets I created for my analysis
-- moonlighting: union of manually curated databases of moonlighting proteins
+- moonlighting: list of the human reviewed (Swissprot) entries found in manually curated databases of moonlighting proteins
 - non-moonlighting: (intersection of the 2000 proteins with more publications on PubMed and the 2000 most expressed proteins) - (all entries from moonlighting protein databases and entries with more than one annotated function un Uniprot)

 ### Supplementary material